When I think about odors at home, among the worst odors I will never forget is the sink smell in an apartment I once stayed in. It was so horrible.

-Do air purifiers get rid of smells?
+Before going into the detail, in summary, do air purifiers get rid of smells?
 Air purifiers do get rid of odors but not all air purifiers are designed to do so.
 For an air purifier to get rid of odors it needs to be able to either trap or destroy gas molecules.
 The main types of air purifiers that eliminate odors are Activated Carbon and Photocatalytic Oxidation air purifiers.

 Activated carbon air purifiers eliminate odors by adsorbing odor-causing gases while Photocatalytic oxidation air purifiers outright destroy them.
 Of the two types of air purifiers activated carbon HEPA air purifiers are the most common air purifiers, you will find being marketed to eliminate odors.

 If you want to get into the details of how the different types of air purifiers remove odors and what odors they remove, keep reading, I explain all this in the rest of this post.
-I also give you extra tips on what you can do to eliminate odor in addition to running an air purifier.
+I also give you extra tips on what you can do to eliminate odors in addition to running an air purifier.

 My hope is that once you get through this post, beyond knowing exactly how air purifiers can help you eliminate odors, you are also able to make the best decision on what air purifier to get for your unique situation.
+So lets start with the types of air purifiers that eliminate odors.

 Types of Air Purifiers That Eliminate Smells